 - Technical Bulletin B18-08 describes the changes to the BC Energy Step Code effective December 10, 2018

 BC Energy Step Code Convenience Copies

 - The BC Energy Step Code convenience copy (PDF, 467KB) applies to projects applying for building permits from April 7, 2017 to January 30, 2018

-- The BC Energy Step Code convenience copy (PDF, 506KB) applies to building permit applications submitted on or after January 31, 2018
+- The BC Energy Step Code convenience copy (PDF, 506KB) applies to building permit applications submitted from January 31, 2018 to December 9, 2018

 - The City of Vancouver’s Energy Modelling Guidelines Version 1 (PDF), March 2017